 Six members shall constitute a quorum for conducting business for the Park Board.
-In case there is no quorum present on a day set for a regular, continued, or special meeting, the Park Board members present may adjourn until a quorum is obtained or may adjourn said meeting specifying the time and place to which the meeting matter was continued.
+In case there is no quorum present on a day set for a regular, continued or special meeting, the Park Board members present may adjourn until a quorum is obtained or may adjourn said meeting specifying the time and place to which the meeting matter will be continued.

-- Six affirmative votes shall be necessary to adopt any measure in a regular, continued or special meeting. - Voting shall be by voice unless a show of hands is called for by the President or a Board Member.
-Minutes shall record the number of yeas and nays and the names of any members abstaining.
-Any member may ask that his or her vote be recorded by name.
+- Six affirmative votes shall be necessary to adopt any measure in a regular, continued or special meeting. - Voting shall be by voice unless a show of hands is called for by any Board Member.
+Minutes shall record the number of yeas and nays, and the names of any members abstaining.
+Any member may ask that their vote be recorded by name.
 Any member may ask that votes be recorded by name.
-Any member may abstain or recuse from the voting after stating the basis for abstention or recusal.
+Any member may recuse themselves or abstain from voting after stating the basis for abstention or recusal.
 Such basis shall be placed on the record.